-- Pita chips - a classic, and don't need any preparation.
-This is a great option when taking this beet hummus recipe to a friends house, and want to dig in without any hassle.
+- Pita chips - are a classic, and don't need any preparation.
+This is a great option when taking this beet hummus recipe to a friend's house, and wanting to dig in without any hassle.

-- Unleavened bread - I love using this lovely bread for hummus, because is an easy option for all kinds of spreadable and just need be quickly warmed and toasted in a flat pan.
+- Unleavened bread - I love using this lovely bread for hummus because is an easy option for all kinds of spreadable and just needs to be quickly warmed and toasted in a flat pan.

 Serving tip: use a small serving bowl if making one serving, or switch for a medium if doubling the recipe.
 A hummus serving needs to look full and delicious, not empty.